On My Annual Review & Sankalpa Process (Updated 2024)

-My favorite holiday is New Year’s.
-For six years running, this is when I pack up multiple years of journals and a variety of highlighters and head out on an international field trip to reconnect with my internal compass.
+My favorite milestone is New Year’s.
+For TEN years running, around this time of year is when I pack up multiple years of journals and a variety of highlighters and head out on an international field trip to realign with my soul’s compass.

 My annual solo retreats are non-negotiable.